auth0/Xamarin.Auth0Client/GettingStarted.md

 ## Accessing user information

-`Auth0Client.LoginAsync` method returns a `System.Threading.Tasks.Task<Auth0User>` object that could be used in the `ContinueWith` method.
-You will also get the following attributes from `task.Result` property:
+The `Auth0User` has the following properties:

-* `Profile`: returns a `Newtonsoft.Json.Linq.JObject` object (from [Json.NET component](http://components.xamarin.com/view/json.net/)) containing all available user attributes (e.g.: `task.Result.Profile["email"].ToString()`).
+* `Profile`: returns a `Newtonsoft.Json.Linq.JObject` object (from [Json.NET component](http://components.xamarin.com/view/json.net/)) containing all available user attributes (e.g.: `user.Profile["email"].ToString()`).
 * `IdToken`: is a Json Web Token (JWT) containing all of the user attributes and it is signed with your client secret.
-This is useful to call your APIs and flow the user identity.
+This is useful to call your APIs and flow the user identity (or Windows Azure Mobile Services, see below).
 * `Auth0AccessToken`: the `access_token` that can be used to access Auth0's API.
 You would use this for example to [link user accounts](link-accounts).

-> If you have the __Windows Azure Mobile Services__ (WAMS) add-on enabled, Auth0 will sign the JWT with WAMS `masterkey`.
-Also the JWT will be compatible with the format expected by WAMS.
-More on this is explained [here](https://docs.auth0.com/jwt#5).
+> If you want to use __Windows Azure Mobile Services__ (WAMS) you should create a WAMS app in Auth0 and set the Master Key that you can get on the Windows Azure portal.
+Then you have change your Xamarin app to use the client id and secret of the WAMS app just created and set the callback of the WAMS app to be` https://{youraccount}.auth0.com/mobile`.
+Finally, you have to set the `MobileServiceAuthenticationToken` property of the `MobileServiceUser` with the `IdToken` property of `Auth0User`.